Financial Aid Guide: How to Pay for Nursing School with Scholarships, Grants and More

 Private Loans

-More times than not, federal student aid will not cover the total cost of attending our ABSN program.
-Therefore, it’s a good idea to research private lenders, such as banks or credit unions, and try to borrow from an institution with low-interest rates and good terms.
+Federal student aid may not cover the total cost of a nursing program.
+Research private lenders, such as banks or credit unions, and borrow from an institution with low interest rates and good terms.

-With private loans, you can choose a fixed interest rate (stays the same) or a variable interest rate (fluctuates).
-It’s also a good idea to see what type of borrower protection a lender offers, such as flexible repayment plans or payment deferral.
+With private loans, you can choose a fixed interest rate, which stays the same, or a variable interest rate, which fluctuates.
+It’s also a good idea to see what type of borrower protection a lender offers, such as flexible repayment plans or payment deferrals.

 Furthermore, because private loans are credit-based, it’s important to know your credit score.
 If you have poor credit, you’re likely to pay a higher interest rate than you would with a federal loan.
 You may even need a co-signer on your loan.

-Once you’ve decided on a private lender, contact our Student Financial Services Office to make sure you understand loan periods and how they relate to the semester and yearly limits on private loan certifications.
-The office can also assist you in calculating the loan amount you’ll need to finance your nursing degree.
+Once you’ve decided on a private lender, contact our Office of Financial Aid to make sure you understand loan periods and how they relate to the semester and yearly limits on private loan certifications.
+The office can also assist in calculating the loan amount needed to finance your nursing degree.

 Loan Limits

 Before applying for a private loan, you should complete a FAFSA to see if you have any remaining federal student loan eligibility.
 It’s a good idea to exhaust your federal student loan limits before applying for a private loan.
-Also, make sure you get accepted into nursing school before asking to borrow money.
+Also, make sure you are accepted into nursing school before borrowing money.

 Ready to Earn Your Nursing Degree?

-If you have a non-nursing bachelor’s degree or at least 62 non-nursing college credits and are interested in learning more about Northeastern University’s 16-month ABSN program, contact our admissions team today!
-Also, be sure to ask for a free digital copy of our financial aid guide for second-degree students.
+If you have a non-nursing bachelor’s degree or at least 62 non-nursing college credits and are interested in learning more about Northeastern University’s 16-month ABSN program, contact our admissions team today.